dotnet/performance/docs/benchmarkdotnet.md

 |------------:|------------:|------------:|--------------------:|
 |      0.0087 |           - |           - |                64 B |

-* Allocated contains the size of the allocated **managed** memory. **Stackalloc/native heap allocations are not included.** It's per single invocation, **inclusive**.
+- Allocated contains the size of the allocated **managed** memory. **Stackalloc/native heap allocations are not -included.** It's per single invocation, **inclusive**.
-* **For .NET Core the Allocated Memory is only for the current thread**, see [#723](https://github.com/dotnet/BenchmarkDotNet/issues/723) for more.
+- **For .NET Core the Allocated Memory is only for the current thread**, see [#723](https://github.com/dotnet/-BenchmarkDotNet/issues/723) for more.
-* The `Gen X/1k Op` column contains the number of `Gen X` collections per ***1 000*** Operations.
-If the value is equal 1, then it means that GC collects memory once per one thousand of benchmark invocations in generation `X`.
-BenchmarkDotNet is using some heuristic when running benchmarks, so the number of invocations can be different for different runs.
+- The `Gen X/1k Op` column contains the number of `Gen X` collections per ***1 000*** Operations.
+If the value is- equal 1, then it means that GC collects memory once per one thousand of benchmark invocations in generation -`X`.
+BenchmarkDotNet is using some heuristic when running benchmarks, so the number of invocations can be -different for different runs.
 Scaling makes the results comparable.
-* `-` in the Gen column means that no garbage collection was performed.
+- `-` in the Gen column means that no garbage collection was performed.

 ## Profiling